10 Questions to Ask a Potential Therapist

 The co-pays and deductibles and out of patient costs may vary, but for the most part, proven therapies used for common illnesses and injuries will be covered.
 For example, the vast majority of health plans have coverage for things like:

-Our advice as you look at a health plan is to assume you could need the aforementioned therapies or care and to look for plans that have broad coverage with low out-of-pocket costs in those areas.
+Our advice as you look at a health plan is to assume you could need the aforementioned therapies or care.
+Look for plans that have broad coverage with low out-of-pocket costs in those areas.

 In addition to doctor’s visits and prescriptions and the services listed above, many health plans now cover less-typical but equally important services.
 Many of these services weren’t part of standard health care in the decades past, but because health plans discovered that by investing in this type of care the overall health of their members improved, they found that these services were worth the investment.

 An example of this is Grayce.
-Grayce care navigation services actually save many employers and health plans money as members are able to discern the care they need for their loved ones, and seek out appropriate care as health issues pop up.
+Grayce’s care navigation platform actually save many employers and health plans money as members are able to discern the care they need for their loved ones, and seek out appropriate care as health issues pop up.
 This leads to huge time and cost savings.
 Some less-typical covered services include:

-While plans coverage of the above services can vary, it’s a good idea to look into what your plan covers as the aforementioned services can be a huge bolster to your health care regimen, and can help you to manage your care in a more effective and efficient way.
+Plans coverage of the above services can vary.
+It’s a good idea to look into what your plan covers as the aforementioned services can be a huge bolster to your health care regimen.
+This can help you to manage your care in a more effective and efficient way.

 There are some services, medications and treatments that are generally not covered by most health insurance.
 For example, most prescription drugs are approved to treat certain illnesses or disorders.
 If you want to use that drug for another purpose, then it may not be covered.
 Likewise, anything that’s cosmetic is often not covered.
 The following treatments and services are generally not part of most health plans:

 If you and your health care provider feel like one of these typical uncovered therapies could be helpful, know that exceptions can be made.
-Getting an exception can be a process–it often requires special documentation from your provider as to why such procedures, medications, or equipment may be necessary.
-Still, don’t be discouraged if you initially hear something vital will not be covered, because many health plans look to their members and participating health care providers to let them know how to expand their coverage.
+Getting an exception can be a process.
+It often requires special documentation from your provider as to why such procedures, medications, or equipment may be necessary.
+Still, don’t be discouraged if you initially hear something vital will not be covered.
+Many health plans look to their members and participating health care providers to let them know how to expand their coverage.

 If you or a loved one has a more complex health situation– such as the horrible leg injury we talked about earlier, or a diagnosis like cancer or diabetes– you may find yourself needing much more from your insurance company.